 I've discovered there are a lot of great concept artists who use SketchUp.
 Nowadays I visit ArtStation daily.
 It's a nice place to watch design trends.
 I recommend checking it regularly to see what other people are doing and the way they're using the same software you use.

 Much of your work centers on architecture, but you also gravitate towards popular media such as animation and concept art.
 What motivates these side projects?

-If I have enough time, I usually try to test extensions, plugins or new techniques with topics I'm not used to working with.
-The point is to force me to think about the model in a different way, and it usually provides me a new perspective to face the modeling process.
+If I have enough time, I usually try to test extensions, plugins, or new techniques with topics I'm not used to working with.
+The point is to force me to think about the model in a different way, and it usually provides me with a new perspective to face the modeling process.
 For example, modeling a cartoon alien attack taught me how to work with features from Vertex Tools I didn't know how to use before.
 Going outside my comfort zone is a nice way to get valuable teaching.

 If you can get the proper CAD/BIM files, it's quite easy to import them and model the project in SketchUp.
-If I have to create a project from scratch, there are some great extensions to speed up the modelling process.
+If I have to create a project from scratch, there are some great extensions to speed up the modeling process.
 DIBAC for SketchUp (made by the good people from Íscar Software) is a great tool for architectural design, I really love it.

 Modeling existing buildings and objects is also one of the frequent tasks I have to do.
 It may be important to represent its surroundings to contextualize a project.
 To do that I usually use Match Photo, it's a great tool to model any environment really quick.
 I usually get these pictures from Google Street View.
 Sometimes, the photos don’t have enough resolution, so I have to enrich them with photoshop.

 Finally, when I get the whole model done, I use LayOut to add annotations and create sheets or presentations.

 We noticed that you often use hidden geometry as an aid to your illustrations, what is it that is visually appealing to you?